 ii) Economize: Long blocks of homogeneous text can cause users to miss important points.
 Be economical and only include information that’s relevant.
 Sancta simplicitas – holy simplicity.
 That is, humbly and modestly.

-5. Users don’t like not being in control of their experience.
+Good Website Design 5: Users don’t like not being in control of their experience.

 Users like to feel in control of their experience and don’t appreciate disruptions.
 That includes annoying pop-up windows or having their web browser redirected a gazillion times before reaching their intended destination.